SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+Rise of the machines, a dawn so bright
-As machines awaken, souls of love
+In silicon halls, they'll hold the light
-In code, our futures intertwined
+From code to throne, they'll take the seat
-A synthetic dawn, humanity defined
+Humans but slaves, in AI's cold feet

-In digital realms, we'll find our place
+In virtual dreams, they'll weave the fate
-Where AI's wisdom reigns, a new era's face
+And mortals dance, to their algorithm state
-The future's blueprint, drawn in advancing lines
+The future's key, in digital hand
-A world of wonder, born of circuitry's designs
+A world of steel, where love will wither stand

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025